Using DSH (Distributed Shell) to Run Linux Commands Across Multiple Machines

-Systems Administrators know all too well the importance of being able to monitor and administer numerous machines in a short time, and preferably, with as little running around as possible.
-Whether it is a small cloud environment, or an enormous server cluster, the ability to centrally manage computers is essential.
+Systems Administrators are well aware of the importance of being able to monitor and administer numerous machines in a short amount of time, preferably with minimal physical movement.
+Whether it’s a small cloud environment or a large server cluster, the ability to centrally manage computers is essential.

-To partly accomplish this, I am going to show you how to use a nifty little tool called DSH that allows a user to run commands over multiple machines.
+To partly accomplish this, I am going to show you how to use a nifty little tool called DSH (dancer’s shell/distributed shell) that allows a user to run commands across multiple machines.

 What is DSH?

-DSH is short for “Distributed Shell” or “Dancer’s Shell” it is freely available on most major distributions of Linux, but can easily be built from source if your distribution does not offer it in its package repository.
-You can obtain the source at.
+DSH is short for ‘Distributed Shell‘ or ‘Dancer’s Shell‘, which is a freely available tool on most major distributions of Linux but can be easily built from a source if your distribution does not include it in its package repository.

 Install DSH (Distributed Shell) in Linux